How To Manage Contractor Risks

 Key Principles for Contractor System

-Only engage competent contractor firms eg pre-qualified.
+Only engage competent contractor firms eg prequalification confirms safety systems, insurances and company licences.

 System confirms above and does not issue of Work Orders if non-compliant.